robblanco/robblanco.github.io/index.md

 My research and technical interests revolve around various interrelated topics:

  * Proof theory and sequent calculi, proofs and certificates
  * Formal specification and verification, proof assistants
  * Functional and logic programming, type systems

-The grand unifying theme, and pragmatic motivation, is an ambition that I am convinced is both lofty and achievable: this is the need for trust and correctness — in theorems as in the entire pantheon of formalizable artifacts, with software as *primus inter pares* in today's world — and a discipline that treats these as first-class abstractions.
+The grand unifying theme, and pragmatic motivation, is an ambition that I am convinced is both lofty and realistic: this is the need for trust and correctness — in theorems as in the entire pantheon of formalizable artifacts, with software as *primus inter pares* in today's world — and a discipline that treats these as first-class abstractions.